jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 ### Switch to Screen Share with Camera

-You only need to call `webRTCAdaptor.switchDesktopCaptureWithCamera(streamId);` function to switch the Screen Sharing.
+You only need to call `webRTCAdaptor.switchDesktopCaptureWithCamera(streamId);` function to switch the Screen Sharing with Camera
 > `webRTCAdaptor.switchDesktopCaptureWithCamera(streamId);`

 ### Switch back to Camera